 If an update from Google is made available, it first has to go to the manufacturers to be customized for each of their particular products before even getting to the carrier and that’s the part that pisses me of since it’s not even know from the beginning if a certain product will be given an update as is the case of what happened with Ice Cream Sandwich (Android version 4).

 If you thought to yourself that I was one who was left out in the cold when the ICS update when live, you are correct, and that was on a phone which most experts thought would handle it nicely.

-In fact, I am so impressed with how much better than Android the iOS operating system and the iPad hardware is compared to Android and its many handset providers, I am going to be trading in my EVO 4G for a new iPhone in the new year when my contract allows for it.
+In fact, I am so impressed with how much better than Android the iOS operating system and the iPad hardware is compared to Android and its many handset providers, I am going to be trading in my Android for an iPhone.

 It’s not over yet

 Hold on now, I’m not becoming a fanboy or anything just yet.

 I still have issues with the iPad and iPhone interfaces compared to the Android.